 Tutankhamun | King Tut

 Since his tomb was first discovered in 1922, the life of King Tut has continued to mystify and enthrall both historians and amateur sleuths alike.
 The young age of the ruler, his mysterious death and the curse that continues to be associated with ancient Egypt and King Tut have only increased the world's fascination with King Tut's life history.
+Thanks to the preservation of his tomb and the treasures inside Tutankhamun is the most famous pharaoh today.

 The mystery surrounding the young King Tut transformed him into the most famous of all Egyptian pharaohs.
 However, he was not considered a powerful or important leader during and after his reign.
 How did a young boy who was pharaoh for only nine years become the icon of Egyptian royalty?